DVM/PhD - Veterinary Medical Scholars Program (VMSP)

 • VMSP offer letters are mailed in early March, in coordination with offers of admission to the DVM program.
 Students must accept DVM and VMSP admission offers on or before April 15.

-The PDF application for VMSP admission for fall semester 2014 can be downloaded here.
+The PDF application for VMSP admission for fall semester 2015 can be downloaded here.
 Submit the completed file to firstname.lastname@example.org.
-Arrange to have two professional references submit a letter of recommendation to the same address.
+Arrange to have three professional references submit a letter of recommendation to the same address.
 Official transcripts for all college-level coursework are also required.
-All materials must be received by November 15, 2013.
+All materials must be received by November 17, 2014.

 University of Illinois at Urbana-Champaign Annual Security Report